Is safe Mexico travel on your mind?

 - Safety Wing offers affordable, basic coverage, that covers general travel

-Final Thoughts: Is Mexico Safe?
+Final Thoughts: Is Mexico Safe to Visit Right Now?

 Even though I have traveled extensively in Mexico, and live in Mexico, you may have noticed I never said that Yes, Mexico is safe.
 That’s because it’s not — and that’s because nowhere is.
 In short — Is travel safe in Mexico? is an unanswerable question, though everyone wants a yes/no answer to it.